3mdeb/news-and-ideas/blog/content/post/2020-04-30-ipxe-https.md

 ## Network booting

-No if you have flashed the image try rebooting the platform.
+Now, if you have flashed the image try rebooting the platform.
 The output on serial port on apu4 will look as follows:

 ```